kubeshop/testkube/docs/generate-test-crds.md

 ## Test environment filename convention

 <Test name>.<Test env>.postman_environment.json - where `Test name` is reused from the test files and
-`Test env` is pointing to particular testing environment.
+`Test env` is pointing to a particular testing environment.

 For example, mytest.prod.postman_collection.json